Updated February 3rd, 2020.

 It was Christmas 2009 when I first learnt of the infamous Death Road just outside of La Paz.
 Hearing James May’s emotional “Please don’t leave me,” and seeing the epic scenery as shown on the Top Gear Bolivia Special, I knew it was a place I would one day visit.

-When my girlfriend and I were planning our trip around Bolivia, I mentioned that I wanted to visit Death Road.
+When my girlfriend and I were planning our Bolivia itinerary, I mentioned that I wanted to visit Death Road.
 It was nearly 10 years since I had first heard of this location and I was still in awe of its scenery and dark history.
 She was not so keen on visiting anywhere this ominous so I knew it would be a trip I would take alone.

 The History of Death Road